-Contact the local state parks rangers to get initial approval of film activity.
-The final permit is issued through the California Film Commission State Parks Coordinator listed above Catherine Adamic, ext.
-107 for Northern California.
+State Parks: Contact the local state parks rangers/special events coordinators to get initial approval of film activity.
+The final permit is issued through the California Film Commission State Parks Coordinator, Brandy Davis, ext.
+106 for Central/Northern California.

 Big Sur Area:

-Parks including Andrew Molera State Park, Pfeiffer Big Sur State Park, Pt.
+Parks including Andrew Molera State Park, Limekiln State Park, Pfeiffer Big Sur State Park, Pt.
 Sur State Park, and Julia Pfeiffer Burns State Park.